-Mount Mercy University is proud to partner with Music Educator Aaron Hansen to present an Orff-Schulwerk: Ideas & Applications for the General Music Classroom session for teachers as part of Mount Mercy’s Summer Music Academy.
+Mount Mercy University is proud to partner with Music Educator Aaron Hansen to present an Orff-Schulwerk: Explore the Possibilities for teachers as part of Mount Mercy’s Summer Music Academy.
 The Orff session will earn one graduate credit (optional) and/or staff development credit through Grant Wood AEA.

 Come and explore a variety of lessons and activities that will foster creativity and possibility for the General Music Classroom.
 Experiences will include folk dance and creative movement, recorder, unpitched percussion, barred instruments, speech, and singing.
 Work will also include composition and improvisation using an Orff approach throughout the process.
 A variety of materials will be used including some of the Music for Children Volumes by Carl Orff and Gunild Keetman.
 Get ready for an energizing two days of exploration, learning, and play!